preactjs/signals/README.md

 ## Guide / API

-The signals library exposes four functions which are the building blocks to model any bussiness logic you can think of.
+The signals library exposes four functions which are the building blocks to model any business logic you can think of.

 ### `signal(initialValue)`